- Code ENVS8003

 See Future Offerings

 This course examines the climate change problem in terms of vulnerability and adaptation from primarily scientific, societal and policy perspectives.
-There is now a certain amount of unavoidable climate change, and therefore there a need to adapt to these changing climatic conditions and their consequences.
-The need to adapt and the kinds of adaptation responses necessary will depend on how the climate changes at a specific location over time, whether the direct or indirect impacts are positive or negative, and the capacity of people and systems to respond.
+There is now a certain amount of unavoidable climate change, and therefore a need to adapt to these changing climatic conditions and their consequences.
+The need to adapt, and the kinds of adaptation responses necessary will depend on how the climate changes at a specific location over time, whether the direct or indirect impacts are positive or negative, and the capacity of people and systems to respond.
+Participants in this intensive course (two weeks) will gain knowledge of methods for assessing climate change impacts, vulnerability and adaptation, as well as how societies in developed and developing nations can effectively adapt to climate change.

 - Describe the kinds of climate change adaptation responses that may be necessary and the risks, costs and benefits that these may entail